SandraND/noob-knight/README.md

 ## TODO

 - Task 1: Game states.
-- Task 2: Hacer que el héroe se mueva en el mapa.
+- Task 2: Make Hero move in the map.
-- Task 2: Hacer que los enemigos aparezcan en el mapa.
+- Task 2: Make enemies appear in the map.
-- Task 3: Hacer que los enemigos se muevan.(Decidir si van a perseguir al héroe o tendrán movimiento predefinido)
+- Task 3: Make enemies move in the map.
+(Decide if they will pursue the Hero or they will have defined movement)
-- Task 4: Hacer que aparezcan los cofres.
+- Task 4: Make chests appear in the map.
-- Task 5: Hacer que el héroe pueda golpear a los enemigos.
-- Task 6: Hacer que los enemigos pierdan vida si el héroe los golpea.
-- Task 7: Hacer que los enemigos mueran si su vida llega a zero.
-- Task 8: Hacer que el héroe pierda vida si toca un enemigo.
-- Task 9: Hacer que el héroe muera si se queda sin vida.
-- Task 10: Hacer que el héroe pueda coger los cofres.
+- Task 5: Make Hero can hit the enemies.
+- Task 6: Make enemies lose life when Hero hits them.
+- Task 7: Make enemies die when life reach 0.
+- Task 8: Make Hero lose life if he touches an enemy.
+- Task 9: Make Hero die if life reaches 0.
+- Task 10: Make Hero can take items from chests.
-- Task 11: Game over cuando el héroe muere X veces.
+- Task 11: Game Over when Hero dies X number of times.

-## Wishlist

-- Help: Instrucciones del juego.
-- Buttons: Botones para apagar el sonido y pausar el juego.
-- Bonus items: El héroe recibe bonus de los cofres.
-- Losing Bonuses: Hacer que el héroe pierda bonus al tocar a enemigos, si no tiene bonus pierde vida.
-- Sound efects: Sonido cuando el héroe o un enemigo mueren.
-- Sound: Sonido para el juego y la Game Over Screen.
-- Sprites: Movimiento del héroe al pegar.
-- Life: Poner imagen de las vidas en la pantalla.
-- Mejoras del héroe: Poner imagen de las mejoras que haya conseguido el héroe con los cofres.
-- Win: El jugador gana cuando el héroe llega a X mejoras o cuando ha matado a X enemigos.

 ## Trello